Before & After

 Missing lateral incisors

-This patient's lateral incisors were congenitally missing.
-She had braces to move the teeth into their correct positions, then the missing teeth were replaced with bonded "Maryland" bridges.
+This patient had lateral incisors that were congenitally missing.
+Braces moved the teeth into their ideal locations, while missing teeth were replaced with bonded bridges, called Maryland bridges.

 Underbite - Lower front teeth in front of upper teeth